 Any additional drug abuse or alcohol screening tests and evaluation.

-REMEMBER: The Medical Review Officer oversees the drug and alcohol testing process.
-Medical fitness for duty includes the ability to perform strenuous labor and to have good judgment, impulse control, and problem-solving skills.
-Overall requirements for commercial drivers as well as the specific requirements in the driver role job description should be deciding factors in the certification process.

 About 49 CF 382 Alcohol and Drug Rules

 The purpose of this part is to establish programs designed to help prevent crashes and injuries resulting from the misuse of alcohol or use of controlled substances by drivers of commercial motor vehicles (CMVs).